This post may contain affiliate links. Please read my disclosure and privacy policy.

 Ingredients

-• 1 cup (196 g) dried split peas (yellow or green), rinsed and drained
+- 1 cup dried split peas (yellow or green), rinsed and drained, (rinsed and drained; use yellow or green split peas)

 Instructions

-1. Combine the rinsed split peas and water in a medium bowl or other container; loosely cover.
+- Combine the rinsed split peas and water in a medium bowl or other container; loosely cover.
 Let stand, at room temperature, for at least 6 hours or up to 12 hours.
+(See notes for fast soaking)

-5. Once warm, add 1/3 cup of batter to the center of the pan.
-Using a metal spoon, spread the batter into a 6-inch circle.
+- Once warm, reduce heat to LOW.
+Add 1/3 cup of batter to the center of the pan.
+Using a metal spoon, spread the batter into a 6-inch (15 cm) circle.

 I just made these.
 I used an immersion blender so my liquid had very tiny pieces in it rather than being totally smooth.
 Didn’t seem to be a problem.
 Cooking them was quite a steep learning curve.
 I re-seasoned my cast iron to be sure it would be non-stick, and that helped.
 Though my plastic spatula was useless.
 I had to move to a sharp-edged metal spatula so I could get the tortilla off the skillet to flip without sticking or tearing.
 I also had to wait long enough to flip or it would rip and fall apart.
 After about 5 failed tortillas I had it down!
 The rest worked great and I made about 10-15 tortillas for freezing.
 They taste earthy but good.
 I used a tsp of olive oil in the skillet for each, so that adds flavor, and 1/2 tsp salt in the batch.
 The color is beautiful.
 I’m still figuring out how they’ll do in the freezer.
 Thanks for the recipe!